Who is eligible to receive the COVID-19 vaccine at a location on UGA Campus?

 How long before the vaccine offers protection?

-The vaccine can take up to two weeks to offer protection, and the first dose will only provide partial protection.
-It is important that you receive both doses of vaccine.
+The vaccine can take up to two weeks to offer protection.

 How long will the vaccine offer protection?